Gaza War (2008–2009)

-An Israeli ground invasion began on 3 January.
-On 5 January, the IDF began operating in the densely populated urban centers of Gaza.
-During the last week of the offensive (from 12 January), Israel mostly hit targets it had damaged before and struck Palestinian rocket-launching units.
-Hamas intensified its rocket and mortar attacks against mostly civilian targets in southern Israel, reaching the major cities of Beersheba and Ashdod for the first time during the conflict.
-Israeli politicians ultimately decided against striking deeper within Gaza amid concerns of higher casualties on both sides and rising international criticism.
-The conflict ended on 18 January, when the IDF first declared a unilateral ceasefire, followed by Hamas' announcing a one-week ceasefire twelve hours later.
+The Israeli ground invasion began on 3 January.
+On 5 January, the IDF began operating in densely populated urban centers of Gaza.
+During the last week of the offensive (from 12 January), Israel struck Palestinian rocket-launching units.
+Hamas intensified its rocket and mortar attacks against civilian targets in southern Israel, reaching Beersheba and Ashdod.
+The conflict ended on 18 January.
+The IDF declared a unilateral ceasefire, followed by Hamas' announcing a one-week ceasefire twelve hours later.
 The IDF completed its withdrawal on 21 January.

 In September 2009, a UN special mission, headed by the South African Justice Richard Goldstone, produced a report accusing both Palestinian militants and the Israeli army of war crimes and possible crimes against humanity, and recommended bringing those responsible to justice.
-In 2011, Goldstone wrote that he does not believe that Israel intentionally targeted civilians in Gaza as a matter of explicit policy.
-The other authors of the report, Hina Jilani, Christine Chinkin, and Desmond Travers, stated that no new evidence had been gathered that disputed the report's findings.
-The United Nations Human Rights Council ordered Israel to conduct various repairs of the damage.
-On 21 September 2012, the United Nations Human Rights Council concluded that 75% of civilian homes destroyed in the attack were not rebuilt.
+In 2011, Goldstone wrote that he did not believe that Israel intentionally targeted civilians in Gaza as a matter of policy.
+The other authors of the report, Hina Jilani, Christine Chinkin, and Desmond Travers, stated that no new evidence had been gathered to dispute the report's findings.
+On 21 September 2012, the United Nations Human Rights Council wrote that 75% of the homes damaged in the attacks remained in a state of disrepair.